I say to you: we must still have chaos within us to be able to give birth to a dancing star. I say to you: you still have chaos within you.

 (Friedrich Nietzsche (1844-1900), German philosopher, classical scholar, critic of culture.
-Friedrich Nietzsche, Sämtliche Werke: Kritische Studienausgabe, vol. 10, p.
-556, selection 17, eds.
+Friedrich Nietzsche, Sämtliche Werke: Kritische Studienausgabe, vol. 4, p.
+19, eds.
 Giorgio Colli and Mazzino Montinari, Berlin, de Gruyter (1980).
 Zarathustra, in Thus Spoke Zarathustra, First Part, "Prologue," section 5 (1883).)

 I can get dressed earlier in the evening with every intention of going to a dance at midnight, but somehow after the theatre the thing to do seems to be either to go to bed or sit around somewhere.
 It doesn't seem possible that somewhere people can be expecting you at an hour like that.

 (Robert Benchley (1889-1945), U.S. writer, humorist.
 The Treasurer's Report and Other Aspects of Community Singing, "One Minute Please," Grosset & Dunlap (1930).)

 I could dance yetonly had a good fiddleI like music.
 A good fiddle always starts the Negro, even if he's old.

 (Sylvia Dubois (1788?-1889), African American slave and hog breeder. :As quoted in Silvia Dubois, a Biografy of the Slav Who Whipt Her Mistres and Gand Her Fredom, interview dated December 20, 1883, by C. W. Larison (1883).)